-Cigarettes, alcohol, medications like aspirin and stress can exacerbate symptoms by further irritating the stomach lining.
+Cigarettes, alcohol, and stress can exacerbate symptoms by further irritating the stomach lining.

-If left untreated, stomach ulcers can cause bleeding from the ulcer that can lead to a condition called anemia.
-A blood transfusion may be needed in extreme cases.
+If left untreated, stomach ulcers can cause bleeding from the ulcer that can lead to anemia.
+The bleeding can show up as black colored stool, Swaminath said.

-Several tests exist for the diagnosis of stomach ulcers.
-A physician may use a blood, stool, or breath test to detect the presence of H. pylori or antibodies to H. pylori.
-According to the Mayo Clinic, blood testing has limitations: It cannot distinguish between a past and current infection, and it may result in a false negative if an individual happens to be taking certain medications.
+There are several other tests for the diagnosis of stomach ulcers.
+A physician may use a blood, stool, or breath test to detect the presence of H. pylori or antibodies to H. pylori, according to the Mayo Clinic.

-Breath and stool tests are more accurate.
 A breath test consists of drinking a glass of liquid that contains a radioactive substance.
-This substance reacts with H. pylori so that when an individual with stomach ulcers blows into a bag, the radioactive substance will be present as carbon dioxide.
+This substance reacts with H. pylori so that when an individual with stomach ulcers blows into a bag, the breath will contain the radioactive carbon in the form of carbon dioxide.

-An X-ray exam may be performed to visualize the ulcer.
+Sometimes an X-ray exam may be performed to visualize the ulcer.
 A liquid containing a metal element called barium is ingested for this procedure.
-If an ulcer is found, the physician may then do an endoscopy in which a flexible tube with a camera attached at the end is inserted down the throat and into the stomach.
+If an ulcer is found, the physician may look inside the digestive tract with endoscope, a flexible tube with a camera and light attached.